ropensci/npi/README.md

 #> $ name_prefix        <chr> NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, NA,...
 ```

-### Working with Search Results

-Data within the data frame is organized according to its relationship to the NPI (`number` column), which should be treated as a primary key.
+The data is organized according to its relationship to the NPI (`number` column).
 Data elements with a 1-to-1 relationship with NPI appear in vector columns, whereas elements with a many-to-1 relationship with NPI exist within [list columns](http://r4ds.had.co.nz/many-models.html#list-columns-1).
 Each element of a list column is a list of tibbles.

 ``` r
 df %>%